How to Write a CV in 2023

 - Translated communications between Tagalog-speaking patients and English-speaking parties as needed.

-- Created a backlog of written translations and inserted information into digital database.
+- Created a backlog of written translations and inserted information into a digital database.

 - Collaborated in writing educational booklet of common cultural phrases to assist colleagues during international communications, increasing productivity by 34%.

-You can create an impactful work experience in minutes using our Builder to create your CV.
-Our AI-powered Resume Builder generates hundreds of work experience descriptions you can copy-paste and edit with your skills and quantifiable achievements.
+You can quickly create an impactful work experience section with our CV Builder; it generates hundreds of work experience descriptions you can copy-paste and edit with your skills and quantifiable achievements.

 Tips for writing a recruiter-approved CV work experience section

-Incorporating numbers in your work description gives validity to your claims and helps employers see the extent of your successes.
+Incorporating numbers in your work description supports your claims and helps employers see the extent of your successes.

 Organize your job titles in reverse-chronological order.

-Recruiters can quickly gauge what’s your current experience level and continue reading for the full scope.
+Recruiters can quickly gauge your current skill level and continue reading for the full story of your career.

 Incorporate keywords from the job description.

-Every job ad gives clues as to what the employers wants from a candidate.
+Every job ad gives clues about what employers want from a candidate.
 Include these skills and qualifications to ensure you’re the best candidate.

 STEP 4